damncabbage/damncabbage.github.io.old/source/_posts/2015-01-06-ansible-pit-traps-the-key-value-dsl.markdown

     creates: "/home/foo/bar.txt"
 {% endcodeblock %}

-Why not use `service: name=httpd state=running` sometimes, and `service: { name: "{{ "{{some_variable "}}}}", state: "running" }` other times when needed for variable interpolation or special-case `=` usage?
-Consistency, in attempt to increase safety.
-Remembering the special rules for `key=value` can be done, yes, but it's another edge case in a tool that's arguably already [full of](https://github.com/ansible/ansible/issues/9899) [edge](https://github.com/ansible/ansible/issues/9856) [cases](https://github.com/ansible/ansible/issues/8219); sticking to the "Always use YAML hashes" rule means one less thing to forget about or train the new ops people up on.
+Why not use `service: name=httpd state=running` sometimes, and `service: { name: "{{ "{{some_variable "}}}}", state: "running" }` other times when needed for variable interpolation?
+Consistency, in an attempt to increase safety; sticking to the "Always use YAML hashes" rule means one less thing to forget about or train the new ops people up on.

-And hey, think of it like what people used to do with SQL; nobody does `$sql = "SELECT * FROM users WHERE name = '$username'";` anymore, right?

-<small>...
-Right?
-D:</small>
+Remembering the special rules for `key=value` can be done, yes, but it's another edge case in a tool that's arguably already [full of](https://github.com/ansible/ansible/issues/9899) [unsafe](https://github.com/ansible/ansible/issues/9856) [edge cases](https://github.com/ansible/ansible/issues/8219).